 The word PICO comes from the Japanese phrase "Pico Pico", which means pixelated or low-fi.
 The "Pi" rhymes with "Knee", and the "CO" is as in "Continue".

-Which platforms will PICO-8 be available on?PICO-8 currently has builds for Mac OSX, Windows and Linux (32, 64 bit), Raspberry Pi (32, 64 bit) and PocketCHIP.
+Which platforms is PICO-8 available on?PICO-8 currently has builds for Mac, Windows and Linux (32, 64 bit), Raspberry Pi (32, 64 bit) and PocketCHIP.
 There is also a freely available web version of PICO-8 that includes all of the editors and the ability to create .p8.png cartridges for the BBS, but has no exporters or permanent storage.
 Ports for iOS and Android as stand-alone apps are also planned for after 1.0, but do not yet have an eta.
 If you have a keyboard, the web version may be useful for otherwise unsupported platforms.

 What is the relationship between PICO-8 and Voxatron?You can read about the intertwined history of the two projects in Issue #1 of the PICO-8 zine.
 They are now two separate projects but both follow the same fantasy console format, and also share some components.
 The PICO-8 display (128x128) is one slice of Voxatron's display, and they both include the same audio mixer and tools.
 Voxatron 0.4 will be able to load and play PICO-8 cartridges.